This section reports on aspects of the Federal Circuit Court’s corporate governance arrangements.

 All agencies combined

-In 2011–12, there were no notifiable incidents and there were no investigations or notices issued under Part 10 of the Work Health Safety Act 2011.
+In 2012–13, there were no investigations or notices issued under Part 10 of the Work Health Safety Act 2011.

-The Federal Magistrates Court is a prescribed agency under the Financial Management and Accountability Act 1997.
+The Federal Circuit Court is a prescribed agency under the Financial Management and Accountability Act 1997.

 Operating revenue and expenses

-Total revenue for the Court in 2011–12 was $100.567 million, including appropriations from government ($53.481 million), other revenue ($0.135 million) other gains ($46.951 million).
-Other gains included notional revenue for resources provided free-of-charge from the Family Court and Federal Court (as described below), and liabilities assumed by related entities for the Federal Magistrates Pension Scheme (Invalidity).
+Total revenue for the Court in 2012–13 was $102.587 million, including appropriations from government ($55.685 million), other revenue ($0.296 million) and other gains ($46.606 million).
+Other gains included notional revenue for resources provided free-of-charge from the Family Court and Federal Court, Department of Finance, and Australian National Audit Office (as described below), and liabilities assumed by related entities for the Judges’ Pension Scheme (Invalidity).

 Service provided free-of-charge

-The Federal Magistrates Court relies on infrastructure and support provided by both the Family Court and the Federal Court.
+The Federal Circuit Court relies on infrastructure and support provided by both the Family Court and the Federal Court.

-The Family Court provides resources free of charge to the Federal Magistrates Court in accordance with sections 90, 92 and 99 of the Federal Magistrates Act 1999.
+The Family Court provides resources free of charge to the Federal Circuit Court in accordance with sections 90, 92 and 99 of the Federal Circuit Court of Australia 1999.
 Resources provided free of charge include:

-- court staff, who perform work on behalf of the Federal Magistrates Court, and
+- court staff, who perform work on behalf of the Federal Circuit Court, and

 - accommodation, including access to courtrooms.

-It is estimated that the cost of resources provided free of charge by the Family Court to the Federal Magistrates Court during 2011–12 was $37.168 million.
-Services provided by the Federal Court to the Federal Magistrates Court during 2011–12 was estimated at $8.855 million.
+It is estimated that the cost of resources provided free of charge by the Family Court to the Federal Circuit Court during 2012–13 was $32.650 million.
+Services provided by the Federal Court to the Federal Circuit Court during 2012–13 was estimated at $8.122 million

 Administered revenue and expenses

-The Court received $31.557m in 2011–12 on behalf of the Commonwealth, mainly in court fees.
-Administered revenue is not available to offset the Court's operating costs.
+The Court received $38.999 million in 2012–13 on behalf of the Commonwealth, mainly in court fees.
+Administered revenue is not available to offset the Court’s operating costs.
+Offsetting the administered revenue collected by the Court on behalf of the Government were refunds of fees ($0.121 million) and write down of administered assets ($0.005 million).
 The Court also receives an administered appropriation to source primary dispute resolution services such as counselling, mediation and conciliation from community-based organisations.
-In 2011–12 the Court incurred $0.057m for these primary dispute resolution services.
-Further offsetting the administered revenue collected by the Court on behalf of the Government were refunds of fees ($0.137 million) and write down and impairment of assets ($0.004 million).
-The resulting total comprehensive income of $31.359 million was returned to Government.
+In 2012–13 the Court incurred $0.198m for these primary dispute resolution services.
+This resulted in a total comprehensive income of $38.675 million which was returned to government.

-The Federal Magistrates Court is located in shared Commonwealth-owned facilities in Adelaide, Brisbane, Canberra, Hobart, Melbourne, Parramatta, Sydney and Perth.
-The Court also occupies privately leased facilities in Albury, Cairns, Darwin, Dubbo, Launceston, Lismore, Newcastle, and Wollongong.
-Accommodation is provided as part of the shared services arrangement with the Family Court.
+The Federal Circuit Court is located in shared Commonwealth owned facilities in Adelaide, Brisbane, Canberra, Hobart, Melbourne, Parramatta, Perth and Sydney.
+It also occupies privately leased facilities in Albury, Alice Springs, Cairns, Coffs Harbour, Dandenong, Darwin, Dubbo, Launceston, Lismore, Newcastle, Townsville and Wollongong, and shares the state court facility in Rockhampton.

-The most significant property-related activities at various court locations in 2011–12 are detailed below.
+The most significant property-related activities at various court locations in 2012–13 are detailed below:

 Purchasing, consultants and contracts

-The Family Court Procurement and Risk Management section, as a result of the Corporate Services amalgamation, assists staff in the Federal Magistrates Court undertaking procurement and manages a number of corporate contracts.
-The section also manages, or has significant involvement in, all complex procurement undertaken by the Court to ensure compliance with legislative obligations and the Commonwealth Procurement Guidelines.
-The Chief Executive Instructions, the Commonwealth Procurement Guidelines and the Court's Procurement Framework are all posted on the intranet as reference material for staff.
+The Court’s Procurement and Risk Management section, as a result of the Corporate Services amalgamation, assists staff in the Federal Circuit Court undertaking procurement and manages a number of corporate contracts.
+The section also manages, or has significant involvement in, all complex procurement undertaken by the Court to ensure compliance with legislative obligations and the Commonwealth Procurement Rules.
+The Chief Executive Instructions, the Commonwealth Procurement Rules and the Court’s Procurement Framework are all posted on the intranet as reference material for Federal Circuit Court staff.

-The core policies and principles of the Commonwealth Procurement Guidelines were, as far as practicable, adhered to throughout 2011–12.
-The Court's Annual Procurement Plan was published meeting mandatory reporting requirements.
-An appropriate market approach was made for all procurements covered by the guidelines.
+The core policies and principles of the Commonwealth Procurement Rules were, as far as practicable, adhered to throughout 2012–13.
+The Court’s Annual Procurement Plan was published meeting mandatory reporting requirements.
+An appropriate market approach was made for all procurements covered by the rules.

-All contracts let in 2011–12 have provision for the Auditor General to access contractor's premises.
+All contracts let in 2012–13 have provision for the Auditor-General to access contractors’ premises.

-- one new consultancy contract was entered into involving total actual expenditure of $70,535.14 (GST inclusive), and
+- Two new consultancy contracts were entered into involving total actual expenditure of $37,207.50 (GST inclusive), and

-- one ongoing consultancy contract was entered into involving total actual expenditure of $2000 (GST inclusive).
+- One ongoing consultancy contract was active involving total actual expenditure of $2,400.00 (GST inclusive).

 The process of engagement of all consultants is required to adhere to the procedures described in the Court’s Procurement Framework and are categorised in accordance with the following: